What We Do

 Healthy Public Housing Campaign

-Our Public Housing Must Weather The Storms
+Public Housing To Weather The Storm

 We envision homes that provide all of us with stability, sanctuary, and a sense of belonging.
-Currently, housing is not a guaranteed human right, is unaffordable, is unsafe & unhealthy, and is set-up to maximize profits for the few at the expense of the many.
+Currently, housing is not a guaranteed human right, is unaffordable, unsafe & unhealthy, and is set-up to maximize profits for the few at the expense of the many.

 Repairs Now!

 Public housing tenants are often forced to live in uncomfortable, unsafe, and unhealthy conditions that include leaks, mold, pests, broken appliances, crumbling structures, poor ventilation, and more.
-Right now, Got Green is fighting for legally-mandated habitability repairs in all of Seattle’s public housing with a long-term vision of public housing that centers tenant power, is fully weatherization, and is free from fossil fuels.
+Right now, Got Green is fighting for legally-mandated habitability repairs in all of Seattle’s public housing with a long-term vision of public housing that centers tenant power, is fully weatherized, and is free from fossil fuels.

 To stay up to date on our campaign, follow Got Green on social media.